 Don’t forget about offline marketing tactics that still work really well in promoting your song or band.
 For example:

-- Create and sell band merch such as t-shirts.
+Create and sell band merch such as t-shirts.
 It’s free promotion when your fans wear them!
 Other merch could include posters, stickers, phone cases, music lesson videos, and much more.
+Add a QR Code Generator on your merch to engage your tech savvy audience.